-Changing accountability relations in a welfare state - an assessment based on a study of welfare reforms
+Changing accountability relations in welfare state reforms: Lessons from Norway

 Haldor Byrkjeflot • Tom Christensen • Per Lægreid

 Uni Rokkan Centre, The Stein Rokkan Centre for Social Studies, runs a publication series consisting of two parts, Reports and Working Papers.
 The Director of the Uni Rokkan Centre together with the Research Directors form the editorial board of the publication series.